davoudsh/Kubernetes/README.md

 # Kubernetes

 # Goals
-A) Create an app to read data input and save it to database
+A) Create an app to read data from user input and save it to database

 B) Dockerize the applicaiton